opf/openproject/docs/development/documentation/README.md

 Within a section/chapter, there are a few main elements:

 - **Meta data** for the structure of the documentation and for search engines.
   The title will be shown in the menu/hierarchy.
-The priority influences the relative position of the respective documentation page within a section.
+The priority influences the relative position of the respective documentation page within a section: The higher the further up.
   The description, "robots" and the keywords are meant for search engines.
   ![meta-data-documentation](image-20210503104831431.png)
   Depending on the tool, it makes sense to edit this in the source code mode.
 Feel free to copy this from another page if you're unsure and adapt it afterwards.